okyeron/fates/README.md

 `aplay ~/dust/audio/common/waves/01.wav`
 this should play a simple clean bell tone

 An alternate test is speaker-test
-`speaker-test -t wav -c2 -l3`
+`speaker-test -t wav -c 2 -l 3 -D hw:0,0`

 This will play a female voice saying "front right" and "front left" in each channel 3 times.

+Record audio from the inputs
+`arecord -f dat -vv -V stereo -d 15 ~/audio-test.wav`

+Play back the same audio file
+`aplay -vv -V stereo ~/audio-test.wav`

 `sudo reboot` to get things back to normal.